 Here are some of the benefits that smart gardening solutions bring to smart homes:

-Gardening solutions are not for everyone, but if you are fond of growing plants, you may take full advantage of such a specialized IoT.
+Gardening solutions like the smart greenhouse are not for everyone, but if you are fond of growing plants, you may take full advantage of such a specialized IoT.
 Elderly people are known for their love of gardening, so they reap most of the benefits of such IoT.
 Lack of automation and lack of interoperability are also addressed with the gardening solutions, which may come in handy to all the businesses involved with growing anything.

 Probably one of the most vivid examples of internet of things devices used in smart homes are personal assistants.
 They are becoming increasingly common in the niche due to their convenience of use.
 For one, Amazon’s personal assistant Alexa is what you may frequently see in smart home infrastructures.
 Potentially, you may set up your home in the way it would be fully operated by a personal assistant like Alexa.